How a Good Credit Score Can Affect Your Car Loan Application

-You probably know that your credit score is important for getting a loan.
+You probably know that a good credit score is important for getting a loan.
 However, your credit score is not the only factor that banks and other lending institutions look at when considering you for a loan.
 Lenders typically look at four primary factors when considering your loan application.
 They are…

 - Credit Score

 Collectively, these four factors are known as the Four C’s of Credit.
 Capacity is generally the most important because it determines your ability to pay back a loan.
 Still, lenders take all four into account when considering you for a loan.

 Character is the “common sense” factor that lenders look at when considering a loan application.
 It is your reputation as a borrower.
 Lenders look at your history and financial stability in the past to get a sense of how responsible you have been and how responsible you are likely to be in the future.